How Dairy Wastewater Bioculture Improves BOD, COD, and FOG Breakdown in ETPs

 Dairy bioculture:

 • The bioculture produces lipase enzymes that break down emulsified fats into simple fatty acids, converting them into readily biodegradable substrates for faster oxidation.
+For dairy operations where grease accumulation is most severe at the kitchen drain or pre-treatment stage, BactaServe FOG SR Bar provides a complementary slow-release biological FOG control solution that works continuously at the source, upstream of the ETP.

 This prevents grease accumulation and scum formation.